indranik/BC_Project1/README.md

 # BC_Project1

 Project 1 for the Boot camp
-Project description and details :
+High level project description and details :

 - Project1_Presentation.pptx

+---

+*Objective* is to study the different characteritics of potential Amazon H2Q locations

+*Input source* of the project is Project1_AmazonSites.xlsx.
+Is a shortlist of the locations to explore

+*Data analysis*  4 distinctive categories where chosen to explore.
+The following folders contain specif details and code on each category.

+ - Demogrphics_Indrani
+ - HousingSchools
+ - Transportation Data - Helen
+ - Amenities_Niyati

+*Findings* the summary of the process followed as well as the conclusions reached are in the folder:

-- Final Results folder contains
+- Final Results

-## Technical Requirements
+### Technical Requirements

 The technical requirements for Project 1 are as follows.